bundlewrap/bundlewrap/docs/content/guide/cli.md

 ## bw pw

-Encodes, Decodes or generates [secrets and passwords](secrets.md) with the repos secret-keys, to be securely stored in metadata.
-The usual process here is to auto-generate all passwords that are only used by other managed components (ie. database passwords which will be generated for both, the database and the application) so that they can be rotated regularly without too much manual labour.
+Encodes, decodes or generates [secrets and passwords](secrets.md) with the repo's secret keys, to be securely stored in metadata.
+The usual process here is to auto-generate all passwords that are only used by other managed components (i.e., database passwords which will be generated for both the database and the application) so that they can be rotated regularly without too much manual labour.
 The `bw pw` tools can then be used to introspect these keys in the case they are needed for manual interaction.

 Derive human-readable password from string (same as `repo.vault.human_password_for()`)